Haven or HavenPLUS

 Haven – Understanding Sexual Assault™ is a web-based course developed by EverFi™ that addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
 Haven provides incoming students with important information, including key definitions, bystander strategies, and resources that will help to foster a safer and healthier place to live, learn, and work.

 San Jose Staté University requires all incoming students to complete Haven or HavenPLUS.

 How do I complete Haven?

-Instructions on how to access Haven were sent out through your MySJSU account.
-Go to the website link provided and login using the SJSU specific course code.
+Instructions on how to access Haven are sent out through your MySJSU account when course opens.
+Go to the website link provided and login using My SJSU/ student ID number and password.
 Note: This is a different process than signing up for your regular SJSU courses.